 - ** These inclusions are always subject to change

-What if there are ten people in my family, do we just need one package?
+What if there are 10 people in my family.
+Do we just need one package?
 When you purchase and activate your My Universal Photos Package, you receive two cards for that package.
 Using these two cards, you can add as many photos as you’d like to your account.
-So if you have ten people in your family, as long as you’re happy collecting photos in one account using two cards, you’re set.
+So, if you have 10 people in your family, as long as you’re happy collecting photos in one account using two cards, you’re set.

-PRE-PURCHASE OFFER: Currently Universal guests can pre-purchase the 3-day Digital Package at this special website address.
+PRE-PURCHASE OFFER: currently, Universal guests can pre-purchase the three-day Digital Package at this special website address.
 What’s more, the online price is at least $10 less than the in-park price.
-Unfortunately, the website doesn’t give users any details about how long purchases are valid for, but we’ve been told by My Universal Photos that they are good indefinitely (meaning the voucher you purchase today should be redeemable even if you don’t travel for six months or more).
+Unfortunately, the website doesn’t give users any details about how long purchases are valid for, but we’ve been told by My Universal Photos reps that they are good indefinitely (meaning the voucher you purchase today should be redeemable even if you don’t travel for six months or more).

-1-DAY & 3-DAY EXTENSIONS: Although not widely advertised, guests on-site may purchase package extensions, one day for $24.95 or three days for $39.95.
+1-DAY AND 3-DAY EXTENSIONS: although not widely advertised, guests on-site may purchase package extensions – one day for $24.95 or three days for $39.95.

-1-DAY & 14-DAY PACKAGES – ONLINE EXCLUSIVE: My Universal Photos has now made available a 1-day and 14-day version of the photo packages, but – and this is a big “but” – the 1-day and 14-day options are only available online as a pre-order, not in the parks.
-It is $69.99 for one day and $139.99 for 14-days.
+1-DAY AND 14-DAY PACKAGES – ONLINE EXCLUSIVE: My Universal Photos has now made available an one-day and 14-day version of the photo packages, but – and this is a big “but” – the one-day and 14-day options are only available online as a pre-order, not in the parks.
+It is $69.99 for one day and $139.99 for 14 days.
 To check out pricing and place your order, visit the pre-sale site.